chellxchell/CS396-FinalProject/README.md

     )
     pred_all = rank_LSTM.train()
 ```

-Rank_LSTM outperforms __State Frequency Memory (SFM)__, which is a state-of-the-art neural network-based solution that models the historical data in a recurrent fashion.
-Rank_LSM also outperforms vanilla __LSTM__ - this performance verifies the advantage of the stock ranking solutions and answers research question 1 that stock ranking is a promising formulation of stock prediction.
+Rank_LSTM outperforms **State Frequency Memory (SFM)**, which is a state-of-the-art neural network-based solution that models the historical data in a recurrent fashion.
+Rank_LSM also outperforms vanilla **LSTM** - this performance verifies the advantage of the stock ranking solutions and answers research question 1 that stock ranking is a promising formulation of stock prediction.
 However, its performance on NYSE is worse than SFM, perhaps because minimizing the combination of point-wise and pair-wise losses leads to a tradeoff between accurately predicting absolute value of return ratios.

 <img src="/blog_images/rank_lstm_performance.png" alt="Performance comparison of Rank_LSTM, SFM, and LSTM regarding IRR" width="800">

 ### Training the Relational Stock Ranking Model

 To answer research question 2, the authors studied the effect of industry relations between stocks.
 The code for this model is very similar to the previous Rank_LSRM model, but with the relation data integrated.
-The following is the constructor for the `ReRaLSTM` class:
+The following is the constructor for the `ReRaLSTM` class, with essentially the same important params established here as `RankLSTM`:

 ```
     def __init__(self, data_path, market_name, tickers_fname, relation_name,
                  emb_fname, parameters, steps=1, epochs=50, batch_size=None, flat=False, gpu=False, in_pro=False):